Chapter Five: Design by Committee and an Epidemic

 Another way to look at it is to compare Thornton 1798 elevation, which he might have drawn after half of the North Wing had been raised, with an 1846 photo of the Capitol.
 The wings of the actual building are taller which suggests that the impression Thornton's design gave of "œconomy in the mass of the whole structure" was a painterly touch not based on architectural realities.

-Just as Thornton's rise in the spring attracted no public notice, neither did his fall in the summer.
-What talk there might have been about the federal city focused on a young man who was richer than Blodget, and who was interested in the federal city.
-James Greenleaf, a New Englander by birth, had connected with a politically well connected partner in New York City.
+James Greenleaf, a New Englander by birth, had joined with a politically well connected partner in New York City.
 Then he went to Amsterdam to speculate in American currency and thanks to Hamilton's financial plan that funded the American debt at par, Greenleaf returned with $1.3 million in credit with Dutch banks.
 Greenleaf assumed that European investors would want to secure their new found wealth and eventually get even richer by investing in American real estate.
-He had met Blodget in London and his fellow New Englander had told him about the potential of the federal city.
+He had met Blodget in London and his fellow New Englander had told him about the potential of the federal city.(20)

 54. James Greenleaf by Gilbert Stuart

-In August 1793, Greenleaf met with the president won appointment as US Consul in Amsterdam, showed him how baskets could carry boats over the falls of the Potomac, expressed interest in investing heavily in the federal city and in buying the president's Western real estate.
-On September 18, they were both at the cornerstone laying ceremony for the Capitol and attendant auction where the President bought six lots along the waterfront near where a proposed canal reach the Eastern Branch.
-At the same time, Greenleaf contracted to buy hundreds of privately held lots south and southwest of the Capitol.
-He opened negotiations with the commissioners to buy 3000 public lots and also offered to buy Commissioner Johnson's real estate near Hagerstown, Maryland.
+In August 1793, Greenleaf met with the president who had just appointed him US Consul in Amsterdam.
+Despite his New England background Greenleaf knew the right chords to strike with the founder of the Potomac Company.
+He showed him how baskets could carry boats over the falls of the Potomac.
+Then he unveiled his interest in investing heavily in the federal city.
+On September 18, they were both at the cornerstone laying ceremony for the Capitol and attendant auction where the President bought four lots in Square 667 along the waterfront near where a proposed canal through the city that short circuited the upper tidal reaches of the Potomac reached the Eastern Branch.
+He later informed the commissioners that his purchase "was more the result of incident than premeditation."
+That incident may have been Greenleaf contracting to buy hundreds of privately held lots south and southwest of the Capitol which he envisioned as the commercial center of the city.
+After sleeping on his purchase, the president took Blodget aside and arranged to buy four lots in Square 21 on Peter's Hill overlooking the Potomac which he fancied as a good site for his private resident in the city.
+Greenleaf had also offered to buy his Western lands which promised funds for a suitable mansion.
+After sleeping on his purchases, Greenleaf opened negotiations with the commissioners to buy 3000 public lots and also offered to buy Commissioner Johnson's real estate near Hagerstown, Maryland.(21)

-He couched the letter in a way to make it publishable in a British newspaper or medical journal.
+He couched the letter to Lettsom in a way to make it publishable in a British newspaper or medical journal.
 It began well enough: "This has been a long night of silence and death...."
 Then it flagged as Thornton indulged his penchant to criticize.
 He described an instant best seller written by Philadelphia bookseller as "ill written" and thought it under counted the dead by 2,000.
 He highlighted the city's awful "necessaries" as a cause of the epidemic.
 He deprecated the depleting remedies used by some doctors, not mentioning Rush by name, and then briefly described his own experience doctoring himself.

 55. Area first infected by yellow fever in 1793; painting by Birch, 1800

 For Thornton, all the epidemic and eclat of Greenleaf amounted to was glory lost which became fodder to feed his depression.
 In February, he wrote to Lettsom again and didn't seem excited about anything.
 In the first part of his letter he complimented Lettsom on the progress of his son toward an M.D. in Leyden.
 Then Thornton lamented: "....he will be ripe before I begin to take root.
 He will be urged by thy incessantly working soul to become active like thee.
 I languish here amongst merchants, and talents here are in a measure useless.
 I must work in politics, and exert myself in a way suited, not to myself, but to those about me.
 I am ashamed of my idleness; I have done nothing; I promise Heaven to do much.
-If a man wills to do, he does."(27)
+If a man wills to do, he does."(26)

 On the "12th of the 6th Month," Thornton wrote to Robespierre offering what he called “HINTS for devices of war” including two that he invented, harpoons with spring barbs for grappling and grenades of basalt.
 How to heat iron balls in an oven before being shot was secret but not his original idea.
 If summoned, he would come to France to help build those decisive weapons.
 He enclosed a copy of Cadmus and invited France to reform the world's languages.
-He didn't offer to design France's new public buildings.6 The 12th of the 6th translates as March 2, 1794.
+He didn't offer to design France's new public buildings.
+The 12th of the 6th translates as March 2, 1794.
 On April 3, Thornton took his seat as a member of the Democratic Society of Pennsylvania.
 Presumably, he endorsed the Society's April 10 resolves opposing the Washington administration's negotiations with Britain.
 Whether he participated in the Society's May 1 march to the minister of France's garden is unknown.
 But it seems, Thornton was not destined for the rough and tumble of politics.
 In June, Blodget likely told him that there was revolution in making in the federal city.
 Commissioners Johnson and Stuart were finally retiring.
-Sometime shortly after attending the meeting of the Philosophical Society on June 20, Thornton rode off to Georgetown.
+Sometime shortly after attending the meeting of the Philosophical Society on June 20, Thornton rode off to Georgetown.(27)

 Go to Chapter Six